yuekaizhang/dynamo/docs/API/nixl_connect/descriptor.md

 -->
 # dynamo.nixl_connect.Descriptor

-Memory descriptor that ensures memory is registered with the NIXL base RDMA subsystem.
+Memory descriptor that ensures memory is registered with the NIXL-base I/O subsystem.
-Memory must be registered with the RDMA subsystem to enable interaction with the memory.
+Memory must be registered with the NIXL subsystem to enable interaction with the memory.

 Descriptor objects are administrative and do not copy, move, or otherwise modify the registered memory.